-You are strongly advised not to position objects such as deodorants, scents, etc. near air vents, as this could damage your dashboard trim.
+Position objects such as deodorants, scents etc. near air vents as this could damage your dashboard trim.

-You are strongly recommended not to use high-pressure or spray cleaning equipment inside the passenger compartment: use of such equipment could impair the correct functioning of the electrical or electronic components in the vehicle, or have other detrimental effects.
+Use high-pressure cleaning equipment or sprays inside the passenger compartment:

+without careful use, this equipment could impair the correct functioning of the electrical or electronic components in the vehicle, or have other detrimental effects.